MauroMardones/LBSPR_Krill/index.md

 Size Classes - Width of the length classes (BinWidth)

 Remember, you can find the help documentation for the LB_pars object by
-typing: class?LB_pars in the console.
+typing: `class?LB_pars` in the console.

-To create an example parameter object:
+To create an example parameter object regarding @Maschette2020;

 ```r